mawburn/portaler-core/docs/selfhosting.md

 }
 ```

-`ctrl-x` to exit the editor, dont forget to save your changes.
+`ctrl-x` to exit the editor, don't forget to save your changes.

 Delete the default configuration and restart nginx: